Gambling Addiction

 Why do people become addicted to gambling?

 The cycle of gambling can also keep people trapped in addiction.
-They often feel that they need to recover any money that they previously lost before they can stop gambling, and this can be a vicious spiral that leads to severe addiction.
+They often feel that they need to recover any money that they previously lost before they can stop gambling, and this can be a vicious spiral that leads to even more money lost and even more severe addiction.

 What are the signs and symptoms of gambling addiction?